andrerpena/react-mde/readme.md

  XSS filter, so you must provide your own.
 But be careful in how you do it…

 You might want to take a look at [showdown-xss-filter](https://github.com/VisionistInc/showdown-xss-filter).

+> Starting from version 7.4, it is also possible to return a React Element from `generateMarkdownPreview`, which makes it possible to use [ReactMarkdown](https://github.com/rexxars/react-markdown) as a preview.
+[View issue](https://github.com/andrerpena/react-mde/issues/161).
+ReactMarkdown has built-in XSS protection.

 ## Commands